 "The type of pitch I throw hasn't changed, but the amount of movement has changed, so I don't think the type of pitch will change much, just the way I use it will change."

-He has lowered his arm and is in the process of creating a new "pitcher, Humiya Motomae."
-Is there an ideal image for him?
+He's lowered his arm and is in the process of creating a new "pitcher, Humiya Motomae."
+Does he have an ideal image of himself in mind during this process?

-"I want to throw faster than before, and I don't have any particular position I want to aim for.
-I just want closer closer at zero in the position I'm given.
-I just want to be able to challenge myself in the game, so I don't have any particular position I want to play."
+"I want to increase my fastball speed more than before, and I don't have any particular position I want to aim for.
+I just want to be able to closer closer the opposing team in whatever position I'm given.
+If it's a game, I just want to focus on keeping them scoreless, so I don't have any particular position I want to play."

 He returned towards the end of last season, and this season will be his full return to action.
 "I'm just going to give it my all, thinking of it as my last chance, so I'll make sure I have no regrets.
 I'm sure there are many decisions to make, but even if people around me say I should have been promoted, I want to do my best so that I don't have any regrets.
 It would be great if I could get a full contract, but even if I can't, I want to do my best so that I don't have any regrets."
 Believing in the "decision" and "path" he has made, he will swing his arm this year.